b-vennes/blog/posts/2022-11-07-building-a-blog.md

 addSbtPlugin("org.scalameta" % "sbt-mdoc" % "2.3.6" )
 ```

-The `MdocPlugin` plugin is used to compile the Scala code in the markdown files from the `posts` directory into the `website/blog` directory.
+The `MdocPlugin` plugin compiles Scala code snippets in markdown files located in the `posts` directory and output into the `website/blog` directory.

 By default, Mdoc uses the `docs` folder as the input directory, and the `target/mdoc` folder as the output directory.
-However, since we are writing a blog and not project documentation, I've changed the input directory to `posts` and the output directory to `website/blog`, which is where Docusaurus will expect blog posts to be located.
+I've changed the input directory to `posts` and the output directory to `website/blog`, which is where Docusaurus will expect blog posts to be landed at.

 I've also included `cats-core` as a dependency for the `posts-mdoc` project.
-Any dependencies you want to use in your blog posts should be added to the `libraryDependencies` collection.
+Any dependencies you want to use in your Markdown Scala snippets should be added to the `libraryDependencies` collection.
-And [Cats](https://typelevel.org/cats) is a great library, so I use it often.
+If you haven't checked out [Cats](https://typelevel.org/cats/), I highly recommend taking a look once you are done reading!

 ## Initializing Docusaurus